It’s all ruined – time to find the Alexander Technique teachers!

 But to my anguish, the problem came back.
 Even worse.
 I was ruined!
 Let me reassure you – I know what it’s like to be in pain.
 I have the book, the t-shirt, the film, the tea-towel.
 I know what pain is!
 So I cashed in my health insurance and travelled down to Harley Street to see a specialist.

 The doctor described me as a very pleasant man with a tendency to jut my chin forward.
-I'm not sure how I took that, but fair enough!
+I’m not sure how I took that, but fair enough!
 He diagnosed a work-related-upper-limb-disorder (WRULD), declared me unable to work, and handed me a list of therapies to try.
 Right at the bottom of the list was “The Alexander Technique”, and as he looked me in the eye he pointed to this and meaningfully declared “This is the one that will help you.
-But it's not a therapy.”
+But it’s not a therapy.
+Go and find some Alexander Technique teachers!”

-I'd never heard of the Alexander Technique.
+I’d never heard of the Alexander Technique.
 Ever.
-So for several months I spent my fortune taking trains to St Pancras to visit a specialist physio.
+So for several months I spent my dwindling, sorry fortune taking trains from Leicester to St Pancras to visit a specialist physio.
 I tried osteopathy.
 I tried massage.
 I tried chiropractic.
 I learned yoga.
-And thai-chi.
+And tai-chi.
 I took up running.
-Strange people in hairdressers wiggled my feet and talked about reflexology.
-I bought tinctures and herbs and pills.
+Strange people in hairdressers wiggled my feet.
+I bought foul tasting tinctures and herbs and pills.
+I bought tinctures herbs and pills that tasted of nothing too.
 And guess what?
-None of it worked.
-Sometimes my symptoms would go down a bit, but a day or two later I'd be right back where I started.
+None of it really helped.
+Sometimes my symptoms would go down a bit, but a day or two later I’d be right back where I started.

 “Alexander’s work is of first class importance and investigation by the medical profession is imperative” – The British Medical Journal

-I found a Doctor in Leicester, where I lived, who actually taught this unheard-of thing.
-So on the bus I jumped and found myself in front of a bubbly, smiling Doctor/Alexander Technique teacher.
+So I looked for Alexander Technique teachers and found a Doctor in Leicester, where I lived, who actually taught this unheard-of thing.
+On the bus I jumped and found myself in front of a bubbly, smiling Doctor/Alexander Technique teacher.
 At once she saw my problem.
 I was using my body terribly.
 I was standing badly, one shoulder lower than the other, with both rounded forward.
 I was slumping.
 In sitting, I was a collapsed heap.
 And I was was stressed.
 Very, very stressed.
 Dr. Miriam Wohl, thankyou soooo much, for your patience and skills, you life-saver!
+As far as Alexander Technique teachers go, Miriam is a superstar.

 Learning the Alexander Technique was a revelation.
 I soon began to feel a bit better, and each session left me feeling positive.
 My RSI was taking a long time to heal, I’d hurt myself so badly with my bad posture, bad habits, and bad attitude.
 But I was on the road to recovery.
 Something just felt right.

-I decided this was for me, and I signed up right away to learn to teach it myself.
-That way, I'd have to be an expert in this technique – there'd be no avoiding it.
-Well, I'm sorry to say, I was a slow learner.
-Clumsy and stubborn.
+So I decided this was for me, and I signed up right away to learn to join the other Alexander Technique teachers in this fascinating career.
+That way, I’d absolutely have to be an expert in this technique – there’d be no avoiding it.
+Well, I’m sorry to say, I was a slow learner at first.
+Clumsy and stubborn, much to the dismay of those poor Alexander Technique teachers trying to help me.
 But gradually it started to make sense.
 A lot of sense.
 And my sense of well-being grew and grew.
 I felt great!

-It was a full-time training for three years, in Kendal in the beautiful Lake District (well, it’s beautiful when it’s not raining, those lakes don’t fill up by themselves you know!), and over time I learned to teach this fabulous method to others.
-People like you.
+It was a full-time Alexander Technique teachers training course, for three full years, in Kendal in the beautiful Lake District (well, it’s beautiful when it’s not raining, those lakes don’t fill up by themselves you know!), and over time I learned to teach this fabulous method.
+Now I’m an expert, and I like to think that because I learned slowly at first, it means I can help you learn better – because I’ve already made all the mistakes and can spot them a mile off!

 It’s amazing how you can apply the technique to so many things, from working with a computer to being a top golfer, to simple pleasures like gardening without pain, or playing with the grand-kids.
 It’s all about working and playing with less tension and much more self-awareness, so you get fantastic, light, easy-feeling movement, which means you’re left with stacks more energy at the end of the day.
 Think of it as mindful movement rather than autopilot drudgery.
 Think of it as a skill you can learn and repeat, so you don’t have to rely on anyone else to fix you.